-According to Mikaela Kiner, founder and CEO of consultancy uniquelyHR, “If you’re growing, I would say bring in that second person at the 150 mark.
+According to Mikaela Kiner, founder and CEO of consultancy Reverb, “If you’re growing, I would say bring in that second person at the 150 mark.
 That rate of growth demands a lot more infrastructure and process.”

 If you’ve grown past 100 employees and your HR generalist/staff is finding it tough to balance everything on their own, it might be time to hire your second HR employee.
 This gives you generally two options to structure a burgeoning HR department.

-- Hire an HR assistant: In this scenario, you become the head of HR to handle strategic needs, such as employee relations and performance management.
+- Hire an HR assistant: In this scenario, you become the head of HR strategy, handling responsibilities like employee relations and performance management.
 The newly hired HR assistant handles administrative tasks like managing the HRIS, filing paperwork, and posting job ads.